WhenLamboMoon/docker-zen-node/README.md

 ## Requirements

-You will need a server with at least 4GB ram (2GB memory w/ 2GB swap is genearlly OK) to run a ZenCash secure node.
-DigitalOcean and OVH have been popular providers amongst the community.
+You will need a server with at least 4GB ram (2GB memory w/ 2GB swap is generally OK) to run a ZenCash secure node.
+Common providers can be found here: https://zencash.atlassian.net/wiki/spaces/ZEN/pages/7537074/Community+VPS+List

 The script is designed to run on Ubuntu 16.04